iNavFlight/inav/docs/Telemetry.md

 ## FrSky telemetry

+**Note** For newer FrSky transmitters and receivers such as the Taranis/XJR, QX7 and X8R, X6R and X4R(SB) see the SmartPort (S.Port) telemetry section below.
+FrSky telemetry is for older FrSky transmitters and receivers.

 FrSky telemetry is transmit only and just requires a single connection from the TX pin of a serial port to the RX pin on an FrSky telemetry receiver.

 FrSky telemetry signals are inverted.
 To connect a INAV capable board to an FrSKy receiver you have some options.